jnv/pocket-archive/README.md

     bun run process
     ```

-> [!IMPORTANT]
-> Currently there is no mechanism to gracefully end the processing task.
-If it's hanging for a while without any output, just kill it with <kbd>Ctrl+C</kbd>.

 ### Command line options

 You can invoke the main script directly (in this case to both enqueue and process in a single process):